RedHatWorkshops/amqv7-workshop/demos/broker/large-messages/README.md

    `ActiveMQConnectionFactory.setMinLargeMessageSize`.

-To see this in action start a Broker in the usual fashion and then run a sending client like so
+To see this in action start a Broker in the usual fashion.

+Use the 'com.redhat.workshop.amq7.largemessage.Sender'to send a large message like so:

       mvn verify -PLargeMessageSender